wmfmorgan/wfm-power-planner/project.md

 - DONE: If i am on they day page, add the task to the TODO and default time to today
 - DONE: Fix criticality of task
 - DONE: Click on calendar, it defaults to Today
+- If a subgoal is done, change the color on the Goals page

 **BROTHER — THIS ROADMAP IS SO JACKED IT MAKES ARNOLD IN HIS PRIME LOOK LIKE A JOBBER!**